MaxHolmberg96/Variational_inference/README.md

 # Variational inference applied to a univariate Gaussian

+### Implementation and more is provided in the notebook "Variational_inference_UG.ipynb"

 ##### Adapted from the two books: Pattern Recognition and Machine Learning Christopher M. Bishop and A Probabilistic Perspective Murphy 2012.

 Given a data set: